PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 constant, exposing its approximately 140 lines of metadata, rewrite-context, child-runner, archive-cleanup, and repair orchestration.
 Artifact and architecture validation passes 66 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

-Resume by moving that host orchestration behind explicit source-rewrite, final-repair, and archive-cleanup callbacks;
-keep the separate 2,015-line inverse-permute archive optimizer for a later characterized checkpoint.
+The exposed ExportedProgram host now lives in `pytorch_artifact_exporters.py`.
+Its public-signature wrapper supplies explicit temporary source-rewrite, final-repair, stack-trace-strip, and inverse-permute- archive-fold callbacks; the artifact owner retains metadata, skip, input, single-child, timeout, cleanup, and error ordering.
+After normalizing those four callback names, the host AST exactly matches the previous implementation.
+A non-native-package fixture proves skip metadata and that no callback or child is invoked.
+Artifact and architecture validation passes 68 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.
+Resume by characterizing the 46-line stack-trace stripper separately, then the 2,015-line inverse-permute archive optimizer before changing either archive algorithm.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/